uprial/customcreatures/README.md

 * 5% of Horses have the best maximum health, improved movement speed and knockback resistance.
 * 5% of Rabbits are the killer bunnies.
 * 100% of Withers have thorns.
-* 0.1% of creepers are a little more dangerous in most attributes.
+* 0.1% of creepers are a little more healthy, fast, explosive, and don't despawn.
 * Each 5,000 damage dealt by the closest player increases probability of hard monsters spawn to 100%.
 * 25% of Vexes are replaced to illusioners.
 * 10% of Illusioners have a large jump and movement bonus, fire resistance and regeneration, in NETHERITE equipment(*1) with maybe top protection and thorns and random support enhancements, a top-enchanted bow (*2).
 May drop an enchanted golden apple, a netherite scrap, a book of mending, a totem of undying, and a diamond pickaxe. (*3)